WildFlames/FilesCounter/README.md

 # FilesCounter
+Console App:
- counts the number of files in a given folder
+counts the number of files in a given folder can be stoped by <Esc>
+results are written into console and results.txt